pingcap/blog/how-we-build-tidb.md

 Now the data is balanced and the cluster scales out from 4 nodes to 5 nodes.

 This is how TiKV scales out.
-Let&#39;s see how it handles auto-failover.
+Let's see how it handles auto-failover.

 ### MVCC